2024 Medicare Glossary

 A drug that has a trade name and is protected by a patent (can be produced and sold only by the company holding the patent).
 When the patent protection for the brand-name drug expires, FDA approved generic versions with the same active-ingredient formula can be sold by other manufacturers.

-A name for the step of a Part D plan in which the plan pays nearly all of your drug expenses until the end of the year once your yearly out-of-pocket drug costs reach $5,100 .
-During catastrophic coverage, you will pay the greater of 5% coinsurance or $3.40 for generics or a preferred brand that is a multi-source drug and $8.50 for all other drugs.
+A name for the step of a Part D plan in which the plan pays nearly all of your drug expenses until the end of the year once your yearly out-of-pocket drug costs reach $8,000.
+During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.

 Formerly known as the Health Care Financing Administration (HCFA), CMS is the federal agency that administers the Medicare, Medicaid and several other health-related programs.
 CMS sets standards for Part D insurance plans.